Laura-O/laura-fyi/src/site/posts/from-ds-to-de.md

 At least in Germany, coding interviews are not very popular and so are websites like [Leetcode](https://www.leetcode.com) that help you practice for those interviews.

+However, in my experience, they teach you helpful skills.
 I often struggled to solve simple tasks quickly.
 Writing some fancy algorithms to solve some unique problems?
 Sure!
 Writing three lines of code to do something with a dictionary?
 Eh, yes, I am sure there is an easy way, let me google that ....

-Doing some of the fundamental Leetcode problems has undoubtedly helped a lot, especially the ones about data structures.
+Doing some of the fundamental Leetcode problems has undoubtedly helped a lot, especially the ones about data structures (for example, [arrays](https://leetcode.com/tag/array/)) and [75 problems](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions), so I recommend doing some of them from time to time.
+It's even a nice habit you can start: when I was preparing for my new job, I solved at least one task in the morning.

 ## Architecture and design

 Architecture and design are pretty difficult to cover without real use cases.
+While some recommend doing many projects, I believe this is not an efficient way to spend your time.
+Especially when you have not much experience, setting up a project takes a lot of time and debugging takes even more.

-However, you can start by implementing typical data solution architectures like setting up a dashboard and a database with Docker and then adding a pipeline tool like [Apache Airflow](https://airflow.apache.org/) to fill the database with simulated data.
+If that is something that motivates you, go ahead.
+If it doesn't, I rather recommend doing 1 or 2 example projects to understand the basics.
+You can start by implementing typical data solution architectures like setting up a dashboard and a database with Docker and then adding a pipeline tool like [Apache Airflow](https://airflow.apache.org/) or [Dagster](https://dagster.io/) to fill the database with simulated data.

 ### System design